 - Start a crowdfunding page to cover the legal fees

 - Contact Legal Aid in your state

-- Free legal advice is available from your local community legal centre
+- Get free legal advice from your local community legal centre

 - Represent yourself